HugoBlox/theme-academic-cv/content/home/projects.md

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.

 title = "Projects"
-subtitle = "For learning purposes or just for fun."
+subtitle = "For learning purposes, or just for fun"

 [content]
   # Page type to display.
 E.g. project.